DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 {{% /notice %}}

 To invoke an external authentication handler use the *ChallengeAsync* extension method on the *HttpContext* (or using the MVC *ChallengeResult*).
-When triggering challenge, it's common to pass some properties to indicate the callback URL where you intend to process the external user results and any other state you need to maintain across the workflow (e.g. such as the [return URL passed to the login page]({{<ref "../login#the-return-url-and-the-login-workflow">}})):
+When triggering challenge, it's common to pass some properties to indicate the callback URL where you intend to process the external login results and any other state you need to maintain across the workflow (e.g. such as the [return URL passed to the login page]({{<ref "../login#the-return-url-and-the-login-workflow">}})):

 ```cs
 var callbackUrl = Url.Action("MyCallback");